 9. Colluding with other teams within your group for purposes of fixing group results will not be tolerated and it will be obvious to the organizers if you attempt to do so.
 Teams found to be doing so will be given a double forfeit for that fixture.

-Please read ALL 5 mandatory regulations before signing up a team.
+Please read and ensure you can comply with ALL 5 PUCL regulations before signing up a team.

 1) Average grade of the team of 4 playing in each league match must be ECF 1975 or under.
 There is no max rating limit for the entire roster.

-For those without an ECF rapid rating, FIDE rapid ratings will be taken, followed by ECF Standard, then FIDE Standard ratings.
+For those without an ECF rapid rating, ECF Standard will be taken, followed by FIDE rapid ratings, then FIDE Standard ratings.
 For those without any of these, an estimation will be given based on all of the available OTB and online data.

 Unrated players' ratings will be treated as ECF 1525.
 Ratings of players with an ECF under 1525 will also be treated as ECF 1525 for the average grade calculation.
 Likewise, ratings over ECF 2275 will be treated as ECF 2275.